-- This Ordinance shall apply to all of City of Plymouth and its extra-territorial zoning jurisdiction consistent with the provisions of IC 36-7-4-205. - A. Federal and State Property
+This Ordinance shall apply to all of City of Plymouth and its extra-territorial zoning jurisdiction consistent with the provisions of IC 36-7-4-205.

+A. Federal and State Property

-This Ordinance shall not apply to any property owned by the government of the State - B. Heritage Markers
+This Ordinance shall not apply to any property owned by the government of the State of Indiana or the United States of America.

+B. Heritage Markers